shawlab-moffitt/CSEminer-manuscript/README.md

 ```

 # Step 1.3 Convert HTSEQ counts to FPKM and TPM files
-This steps performs the summary of exon counts to FPKM and TPM tables.
+This step performs the summary of exon counts to FPKM and TPM tables.

 ## Required Programs
 | Required Packages | Version |